cjnoble/AdventOfCode2025/Readme.md

 ### Useful Code

-- useful_code.py - Generic code likely to vbe useful for solving problems
+- useful_code.py - Generic code likely to be useful for solving problems

 ## Retrieval of the daily problem